• Skip to primary navigation

 You can also retell the same types of stories to your kids if they want to listen to you.

-Storytelling is a timeless campfire tradition in the group trip.
+Storytelling is a timeless campfire tradition on the group trip.

 During campfire, ghostly stories can be the best timepass among the teen agers or adults.
 It creates chill fearsome experience behind the back and around the rural setting, especially in the forest.